Product

 Follow-ups stay on the model that has been doing the work.
 That model already has the conversation warm (prompt caching keeps your context loaded, so its answers start faster), and switching engines mid-thread would throw that away.
 The stickiness works in one direction only: if the work grows harder over the course of a conversation, routing can ratchet up to a more capable model.
 It never bounces you around.

-You never have to guess which model did the work.
 Every reply names the model that produced it, right on the message.
 If an answer isn’t landing, you know exactly what Auto picked and exactly what to switch to.

 Under the hood